 The rise of automation and programming support through LLMs has significantly reduced the turnaround time for processing large spreadsheets.
 Our method, TradeSweep, functions as an LLM-driven data preprocessing agent, retrieving suitable functions from a code library and adapting them to fulfill specific data preprocessing tasks.
-The results demonstrate TradeSweep's effectiveness in practical data transformation scenarios.
-Future work is aimed at improving the expressiveness and enhacing the range of applicability of TradeSweep.
+Our results demonstrate TradeSweep's effectiveness in practical data transformation scenarios.
+In experiments conducted on three transaction datasets, TradeSweep efficiently performed the requested data preprocessing tasks with minimal user interaction.
+The ablation study highlights that utilizing a code library and a vector database for information retrieval accelerates the code generation process.
+Moreover, providing data information and function descriptions to the LLM enhances the accuracy of code generation, reducing the need for user feedback and enabling users with limited programming expertise to achieve effective results.